Somatic Therapy Training in Canada

 The SAP training has a focus on the reparation of relational injury (insecure attachment), by processing through the body, leaning into psychodynamic relational process and attachment theory.
 In addition, the training works with incident trauma.
 This unique foundation makes it distinct from Somatic Experiencing (SE) and similar body-based therapies.

-Who can enroll in this training?
+Who can enroll in our trainings?

 What’s the difference between somatic therapy and traditional talk therapy?